 It has been reported that most of the employers will make their hiring decision within the first few minutes of meeting you.
-According to recent statistical report, it states that it takes only 20 seconds for the employer to judge about you.
+According to a recent statistical report, it states that it takes only 20 seconds for the employer to judge you.
 Your charisma plays an important role during your job interview.

 As far as possible try to create a good first impression upon the interviewer.
-Try to ensure that you make a strong personal connection with the interviewer immediately and convey him that you are a trustworthy team player who can fit well with the department to promote the company.
+Try to ensure that you make a strong personal connection with the interviewer immediately and convey to him that you are a trustworthy team player who can fit well with the department to promote the company.
 This is not a very difficult task during your initial interaction.
 As soon as you enter the interview room have a sincere and pleasant smile, give him a firm and dry handshake.
 During the interview simply look into the eye of the interviewer.
 When he smiles in return, it means that you are successful in establishing contact with the interviewer.
 To follow proper interview decorum, don't sit before him until you are asked to do.

 Mirror the interviewer

-Don't imitate the interviewer but try to maintain same overall tone, posture, and pace in order to more effectively communicate with the interviewer.
+Don't imitate the interviewer but try to maintain the same overall tone, posture, and pace in order to more effectively communicate with the interviewer.
 Remember that your action may be considered as a mockery if you constantly imitate or duplicate his gesture.
-However make sure that you follow the interviewer's lead.
+However, make sure that you follow the interviewer's lead.

 Maintain eye contact

-As far as possible try to maintain a eye contact with the interviewer.
+As far as possible try to maintain eye contact with the interviewer.
 If you do not look into his eyes the interviewer may think that you are disinterested and lack confidence, honest and attention span.
-This does not mean that you should stare the interviewer down but maintain a strong, consistent eye contact.
+This does not mean that you should stare the interviewer down but maintain strong, consistent eye contact.

 Perfect your handshake

 Your handshake will reflect your personality.
 So give a strong, firm and dry handshake.
 Your handshake speed and strength should be according to the employer's handshake.
-Make sure that you maintain a medium grip with the interviewer, ensuring that soft flat part of your skin between the thumb and forefinger should directly touch the same part of the recipient hand.
+Make sure that you maintain a medium grip with the interviewer, ensuring that the soft flat part of your skin between the thumb and forefinger should directly touch the same part of the recipient's hand.
 Prepare yourself to squeeze him with equal strength.
 Practice this technique with your friend before attending the interview.